eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 * When |HistoryQosPolicy::depth-api| is set higher than
   |ResourceLimitsQosPolicy::max_samples_per_instance-api|, the effective depth used
   will be limited by |ResourceLimitsQosPolicy::max_samples_per_instance-api|.
-  In versions prior to 3.5.x, this would silently use max_samples_per_instance as the effective depth.
-From version 3.5.x onwards, this configuration generates a QoS consistency error.
 * The |HistoryQosPolicy::depth-api| cannot be lower or equal than zero.
   If an unlimited depth is required, please consider using |HistoryQosPolicy::kind-api| as |KEEP_ALL_HISTORY_QOS-api|.
 * Setting the |HistoryQosPolicy::kind-api| as |KEEP_ALL_HISTORY_QOS-api| entails that limits are set by the